-Stephanie Ledwig is a native of Victoria, Texas.
-She started dancing at the age of two and has been teaching dance since 2006.
-She began her training in Victoria with a local studio and has taken classes with three other studios.
-In 2013, while still working to earn her bachelor’s degree, Stephanie opened her studio.
-She graduated, after just four years in college, in 2015 from the University of Houston-Victoria with her Bachelors of Science in Communications.
+Stephanie Ledwig is a native of Victoria, TX.
+She started dancing at the age of two and has been teaching dance for more than 15 years.
+She loves working with children and sharing her passion of dance with them.
+In 2013, while still working to earn her bachelor’s degree, Stephanie founded Ledwig Dance Academy.
+She graduated from the University of Houston-Victoria with a Bachelor of Science in Communications in 2015.

 Hannah Guerra took dance classes as a young student.
 She took time off and went back to dance during junior high.
 She started with hip hop and then added ballet, jazz, and lyrical.
 She took dance classes at Ledwig Dance Academy under the instruction of Stephanie Ledwig and Chelsea Diebel.
 All throughout high school she continued her training and even became a student assistant in high school.